Robert Ian Hawdon

 The image you see is my set up for audio restoration from vinyl.
 I transfer the music from an Audio Technica AT-PL120 equipped with a Denon DL-160 Moving Coil High Output cartridge.
 The audio is then captured in an uncompressed WAV file at a high definition 96kHz sample rate with a 32-bit float bit depth.
 For the less technically minded, this is a very high resolution, roughly 8 times better than a conventional CD.

-I recently built a working Linux system from scratch.
+A few years ago, I decided to try and build a working Linux system from scratch.
 This was done by downloading the source code for each component of the system and compiling it.

 I’ll spare the details, but I followed Version 7.2 of the Linux From Scratch e-book.